dmotts/yt-to-cloud-uploader/README.md

 - **Authenticate with Google**: On first run, click on the "Sign in with Google" button to authenticate and authorize the application to access your Google Drive.
 - **Download and Upload**: Enter the URL of the YouTube video or playlist, click "Download and Upload", and the app will download the content and upload it to your Google Drive in a 'Youtube Videos' folder.

+## Report A Bug 🪰

+If you encounter any issues or have questions, feel free to [open an issue](https://github.com/dmotts/customer-support-bot/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D+) or reach out to the maintainers.

 ## Contributions 🧑‍🔧👷‍♀️🏗️🏢

 Contributions are welcome!
 It only takes five (5) steps!